unclecode/ccat4ai/README.md

 brew install codecat
 ```

-This will install the tool as `codecat` and create a symlink so you can also use it as `ccat4ai`.
+This will install the tool as `codecat` and create symlinks so you can also use it as `ccat4ai` or simply `ccat`.

 ### Manual Installation